Elephantpink/elephantpink-contact/README.md

 After this, you'll find the migrations under the main database/migrations folder.

-To run them, execute:
+To run them run:

 ```
  php artisan migrate
 ```

-If you want sample data on the database, simply execute:
+If you want sample data on the database run:

 ```
  php artisan db:seed --class=ContactSeeder